climate-ai/truebranch/README.md

 ## Workflow:

 1. Getting tif files of specific area in google earth engine
-2. Tif to images locally (jupyter notebooks)
+2. Tif to png transformation
 3. Training and Testing Model
 4. Visualisation of test embeddings with Diagrams
 5. MRS and COS Similarity Classifier